petzi53/weblog-portfolio/content/post/2017-09-04-blogdown-tutorial.md

 date: '2017-09-04'
 slug: blogdown-tutorial-part-1
 tags: [r, rstudio, blogdown, hugo, git, github, academic-theme]
-categories: [tutorial, blog engines, static sites, reproducible research]
+categories: [tutorial, blog engines, static sites, how-to]
 summary: Part 1 of this tutorial explains how to install the hugo-academic theme on top of R, RStudio and blogdown.
 ---